Home Study Course

 The Bhagavad Gita Home Study Course has been designed and taught by Sri Swami Dayananda Saraswati.
-Each of the 700 verses of the Gita is presented in the devanagiri script with transliteration, word-for-word meaning, and an English transliteration.
+Each of the 700 verses of the Gita is presented in the Devanagari script with transliteration, word-for-word meaning, and an English transliteration.
 Swamiji has provided extensive commentary in keeping with the traditional commentary of Adi Sankara.
-Based on the classes taught by Swamiji to students attending the three year resident course at the gurukulam, the Gita Home Study Program offers a methodical and comprehensive program of self study.
+Based on the classes taught by Swamiji to students attending the three-year resident course at the gurukulam, the Gita Home Study Program offers a methodical and comprehensive program of self-study.

 “In the Gita you will find yourself;

 The self hitherto unknown but sought after,

 The self that is strangely missed and searched for,

 — Swami Dayananda

 Why Study the Gita?